steemit/offline_signing/README.md

 - `docker run -it steemit/offline_signing:latest /bin/bash sign_offline_transfer.sh <ref block num> <prefix> <from account> <to account> <amount>`

+- The software will ask for your private key WIF.
+This can be either your active or owner key private key for a transfer operation.

 - Note: the <amount> must have a precision of 3 - example: 10 STEEM would be 10.000

 - Example of a correct command: